AllanM007/flask-api/README.md

 # flask api

-- A flask api built following realpython.com tutorial.
+- A flask api built following https://realpython.com Flask-Alchemy tutorial.
 - Guidelines on how to work with SQLAlchemy and database relationships and using swagger api ui and documentation